 Existential-Humanism is a body of work that offers a compelling analysis of human experience.
 One I find useful, honest, and complex enough to make sense of a dizzying array of problems-in-living that clients are faced with sorting through and solving for.

 Though a diverse tradition that originates in existential philosophy, it is one that generally takes into account significant dimensions of life often undervalued as contributing factors to both the prevention of and movement toward a more satisfying, meaningful life.

 Choice, freedom, commitments, other people, mortality, play out in our individual lives in very real, concrete ways, presenting us with ethical dilemmas, identity crises, critical disappointments, and overwhelming demands to cope with ever-changing realities.
-Often what it means to be human sets us up for inner conflicts, situational conundrums, and difficult passages that raise existential-level questions into awareness.
+Often what it means to be human sets us up for inner conflicts, situational conundrums, and difficult passages that raise existential-level questions into the field of awareness.

-Methods of tapping into and working with this 'existential level' of self-understanding are an invaluable resource to the "arduous task" of the therapeutic process whose positive, rewarding outcome can, when met with "commitment, self-knowledge, and courage" be a life of alignment and authenticity. .
+Methods of tapping into and working with this 'existential level' of self-understanding are an invaluable resource to the "arduous task" of the therapeutic process whose positive, rewarding outcome can, when met with "commitment, self-knowledge, and courage" become a life of alignment and authenticity. .